 I like to take two sets of pictures.
 One set is taken with everyone in their smartest clothing.
-After all, every proud mom likes to have pictures of the family looking their very best.
+After all, every proud mom likes to have pictures of the family looking their best.
 Because it takes a little time to get the family feeling relaxed and at ease in the presence of a stranger with a camera, the formal shots are usually a good place to start.

 My favourite pictures come from the second part of the shoot.
 Now the family changes into comfortable everyday clothes and we have a little fun together.
-Mom and dad play with the kids; we take the pictures of the family enjoying their favourite pastimes, and so on.
+Mom and dad play with the kids; we take pictures of the family enjoying their favourite pastimes, and so on.

 Families hoping to get the most memorable pictures should ideally avoid clothing that distracts from the people.
 Shirts with slogans or very brightly coloured, patterned clothes work less well than understated colours and patterns.

 5. Location is important too (…and Sydney has amazing locations for family portraits!)

 Although most photographers have favourite locations (we have our own favourite spots for family portraits in Sydney, contact us to find out!), it’s always best to let the family choose.
 The home garden is a lovely setting because its familiarity puts the family at ease.
 But if attractive vistas are to be part of the setting, a local park works well too.
 When photographing kids, it’s best if they have plenty of space to play and have fun, and a bit of shade is also helpful if you want to avoid pictures in which the subjects are squinting into overly bright sunshine.

 Posed shots have their place, but the best pictures show families having fun together.
 Bring a picnic along.
 Bring toys for the kids.
 The last thing a photographer wants is to photograph bored children who would far rather be doing something else and show it!
 You can be sure the atmosphere shows in pictures, so I encourage families to turn the photoshoot into a fun family outing.

 7. Group photos